Queen Elizabeth Becomes the First Monarch in 231 Years to Attend a Cabinet Meeting

 Today’s visit is meant to conclude the year-long celebration of the Queen’s Diamond Jubilee and was also a chance for her Ministers to present her with a gift they had personally chose and paid for.
 Their gift was a meaningful one – 60 placemats (one for each year of her reign) featuring a series of elaborate paintings.
 The idea of placemats was suggested by the Palace and includes pictures of Buckingham Palace and Windsor Castle.
 The second, and rather more remarkable honour was the announcement a southern part of Antarctica will be renamed Queen Elizabeth Land.

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, Government, Prime Minister Cameron.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Government, Prime Minister Cameron of the United Kingdom.